Find Affordable College Courses

 Detroit, MI

-Wayne State University came in at #10 in this year’s edition of the Best Film, Video & Photographic Arts Bachelor’s Degree Schools in Michigan ranking.
-Wayne State is a very large public school located in the city of Detroit.
+Wayne State University ranked #10 on this year’s Best Film, Video & Photographic Arts Bachelor’s Degree Schools in Michigan list.
+Wayne State is a fairly large public school located in the city of Detroit.

 Best Film, Video & Photographic Arts Colleges in the Great Lakes Region